One of the most assured ways of controlling your eczema flare up is avoiding the condition’s myriad of potential irritants.

-For this reason, closely watch your diet and stay away from the food items that aggravate the burning sensation.
+For this reason, closely watch your diet and avoid any food items that aggravate your Eczema and the burning sensation.

 Wheat (gluten) and milk top the list of the culprit foods.
 They are joined in the list of shame by favorites like citrus fruits, eggs, and even tomatoes.

 Spices: They certainly make our diets rich in flavor but spices might worsen your Eczema.
 Try and steer clear of cinnamon, cloves, and vanilla.

 Nickel-rich foods: Nickel compounds vesicular rashes and is routinely present in foods such as chocolate, cocoa, soya beans, nuts, oatmeal, fresh/dried legumes as well as almonds.
 High nickel content is also common in canned meats and shellfish.